Kodular/Documentation/docs/components/screen.md

 ### Side Menu

 Create a Side Menu.
 Set to "layout" your layout that will be then your side menu.
 Use as example a vertical arrangement.
-Your choosen layout will be then removed from the screen and only visible in the side menu."Information": This block works on companion only if you add a side menu on button click.Don’t add it in companion on "screen initialize event".
+Your choosen layout will be then removed from the screen and only visible in the side menu."Information": This block works on companion only if you add a side menu on button click.Don't add it in companion on "screen initialize event".
 Else the companion will crash.Do NOT use this block with the Side Menu Layout component

 <div class="block" ai2-block="method" not-rendered="true" value="%7B%22componentName%22:%20%22Screen%22,%20%22name%22:%20%22Side%20Menu%22,%20%22output%22:%20false,%20%22param%22:%20%5B%22layout%22%5D%7D"></div>